Mele Hawaiʻi, Level 1 – Learn Basic Hawaiian Through Hawaiian Song Analysis

 Kumu Kaliko provides links to listen to the mele we analyze as well as lyric sheets.

-Kaliko and his screen will be recorded and the resulting video made available to students following the class along with Kaliko's class notes.
-Since the videos are edited to remove most non-lesson material, it can sometimes take up to a couple of days before the link is emailed to you.
+Kaliko and his screen will be recorded and the resulting video made available to students following the class along with Kaliko’s class notes.
+Since the videos are edited to remove most non-lesson material, it can sometimes take a few days before the link is emailed to you.

 Registration And Payment